evTransFER: A Transfer Learning Framework for Event-based Facial Expression Recognition: Related Work

-In \cite{barchid2024spikingfer}, the authors introduce \textit{Spiking-FER}, a Spiking Neural Network (SNN) for facial expression recognition.
-To generate event-based input, the original datasets are downsampled to 200×200 pixels and converted into event streams using existing neuromorphic emulation tools.
-Experimental results show that the proposed SNN achieves performance comparable to conventional deep neural networks while drastically reducing energy consumption (up to 65.39 times).
-Another contribution is the NEFER dataset \cite{berlincioni2023nefer}, which combines RGB videos and events for emotion recognition, capturing micro-expressions that are difficult to detect with RGB data but are evident in the event domain.
-The results show that the event-based approach doubles the accuracy compared to RGB-based methods, demonstrating the effectiveness of the neuromorphic approach for analyzing fast and subtle expressions.
-Finally, \cite{verschae2023eventgesturefer} reports a comprehensive analysis of event-based gesture and facial expression recognition.
-Several Deep Learning-based classification models are evaluated in different settings (varying the time window, the event window, and the number of samples), using existing databases for gestures and two new synthetic databases for facial expressions (e-MMI and e-CK+).
+\paragraph{Facial Expression Recognition} In \cite{barchid2024spikingfer}, the authors presented \textit{Spiking-FER}, a Spiking Neural Network (SNN) for facial expression recognition.
+The original datasets were downsampled to 200×200 pixels and converted to event sequences using neuromorphic emulation tools.
+Results show the SNN achieves performance comparable to conventional deep neural networks while reducing energy consumption (up to 65.39 times).
+The NEFER dataset \cite{berlincioni2023nefer} combines RGB videos and events for emotion recognition, capturing micro-expressions difficult to detect with RGB data but evident in event data.
+Results show that the event-based approach doubles accuracy compared with RGB-based methods, demonstrating neuromorphic effectiveness in analyzing fast expressions. \cite{verschae2023eventgesturefer} presents an analysis of event-based gesture and facial expression recognition.
+Deep Learning-based classification models were evaluated across various settings using gesture-recognition databases and two synthetic facial-expression databases (e-MMI and e-CK+).